Relm4/book/src/factory_position.md

 Most widgets such as `gtk::Box` don't use the position function because they are one-dimensional and place widgets relative to each other.
 However, a few widgets such as `gtk::Grid` use fixed positions and need the position function to work inside a factory.

-The task of the position function is mainly to map the index to a specific position/area (x, y, width and height) of a factory widget inside the parent widget (view).
+The task of the position function is mainly to map the index to a certain position/area (x, y, width and height) of a factory widget within the parent widget (view).

 > The code we will use in this chapter is based on the grid_factory example [here](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/grid_factory.rs).
 Run `cargo run --example grid_factory` from the [example directory](https://github.com/AaronErhardt/relm4/tree/main/relm4-examples) if you want to see the code in action.